Digital Recordings of VCIA Webinars Available for Purchase!

-Whether you are new to the captive industry and need solid background information, or are a captive owner and wish to advance your knowledge, Captive EDU is for you!
-These digital sessions feature industry experts speaking on a wide range of captive topics.
-Scroll down to see, below.
-Sold individually or in prearranged packages.
+Whether you are new to the captive industry, or are a captive owner and wish to advance your knowledge, Captive EDU is for you!
+High quality digital recordings of VCIA's recent webinars feature industry experts speaking on a wide range of captive topics.
+Place your order today and we will email you links to the digital audio recordings.

 Duration: 60 Minutes